 Consider going with a different type of treatment than you had before to make a difference in the feel of the design.
 Trade out cafe curtains for a valance.
 Or puddle the drapes at the floor instead of the valance.

-If you need some quick kitchen updates to get you through the holiday season, try one (or several) of these and enjoy the benefits all year long!
+If you need some quick kitchen updates, try one (or several) of these!
 When you’re ready to start thinking about a full remodel, here are a few things to consider.